aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/task-notes/_index.md

 ## Prerequisites
 Before we embark on our tutorial, make sure you have the following prerequisites in place:
 - Java Development Kit (JDK) installed on your machine.
 - Aspose.Tasks for Java library downloaded and set up.
-You can download it [here](https://releases.aspose.com/tasks/java/).
+You can download the Aspose.Tasks for Java library [download the Aspose.Tasks for Java library](https://releases.aspose.com/tasks/java/).
 - A basic understanding of Java programming.

 ## Import Packages